hexadecalice/tanukitoolkit/README.md

 ## AI Disclosure
 Throughout the course of this project, I have tried to use AI as minimally as is possible (from a code generation standpoint).
 It was used to generate this README, and as a formatting tool.
-I've also plugged in files to Gemini to "prettify" the structure.
+I've also plugged in files to Gemini to "prettify" the structure (fixing identation, spacing, etc).
-I've used it as a research tool throughout the course of this project, and it was used to parse much of the scapy/netifaces documentation when I was first starting.
+Its also been used as a research tool throughout the course of this project, and it was used to parse much of the scapy/netifaces documentation when I was first starting.
 However, the core structure/logic of this program was written by me and me alone.

 ---
 ## Other Notes & Thanks